Propaganda in the United States: War on Drugs

-There has been an abundant amount of propaganda in the half-century-long "war on drugs" that began under President Richard M. Nixon in June 1971, when he initiated the first federally funded programs aimed at drug prevention in the U.S.
+There has been an abundant amount of propaganda in the half-century-long "war on drugs" that began under President Richard Nixon in June 1971, when he initiated the first federally funded programs aimed at drug prevention in the U.S.

 The 1960s had seen the rise of a rebellious youth movement that popularized drug use.
 With many citizens using cannabis and other drugs, and many soldiers returning from Vietnam with heroin habits, there was widespread drug use in the U.S.

 One tactic of Nixon's initiative, still used today, was a national anti-drug media campaign aimed at youths.
 The government used posters and advertisements to scare children and teenagers into avoiding drug use.

 Between 1971 and 2011, the U.S. spent more than $2.5 trillion fighting the war on drugs.
 Nixon also dramatically increased the presence of federal drug control agencies, and pushed through measures such as mandatory sentencing and no-knock warrants.

 The Drug Enforcement Administration (DEA) was created during his second term in 1973 to tackle both domestic drug use and the smuggling of illegal narcotics into America.
 The D.A.R.E. program began in 1983 (during the Reagan administration) and dovetailed with Nancy Reagan's campaign to educate children to "Just Say No" to drugs.
 The messaging permeated popular culture and was promoted by broadcasters through such venues as scripted television sitcoms and family programs, in effect to have fiction help influence reality.
 By 2003, the D.A.R.E. program had cost $230 million and involved 50,000 police officers, but never showed promising results in reducing illegal drug use.

 The National Youth Anti-Drug Media Campaign, originally established by the National Narcotics Leadership Act of 1988, is a domestic propaganda campaign designed to "influence the attitudes of the public and the news media with respect to drug abuse" with a related goal of "reducing and preventing drug abuse among young people in the United States".
 Now conducted by the Office of National Drug Control Policy under the Drug-Free Media Campaign Act of 1998, the media campaign cooperates with the Partnership for a Drug-Free America and other government and non-government organizations.